Every Possible Detail About House Concerts

 - 1 week: send reminder email to folks who have not responded

-- 2 – 3 days: send confirmation email to people who did RSVP with directions, parking, date, time — and let folks know that if they cancel, they should call you, in case someone is waiting to get in.
-This confirmation is the most important step!
+- 2 – 3 days: send confirmation email to people who did RSVP.
+Repeat any necessary directions, parking details, date, time.
+And let folks know that if they cancel, they should call/write you, in case someone is waiting to get in.
+This confirmation email is the most important step!
 People forget about the show they RSVP-ed for with shocking regularity!

 - 1 day: if you have cancellations and folks on the waiting list, help them to get squared away.
 Keep an eye on your email and junk folder as many people wait until the last minute to RSVP.